 Students are responsible for their own medical care needs and their own health care costs.
 They are fully responsible for all costs related to general medical or emergency care including, but not limited to, immunizations, tests, procedures, office visits, and hospitalizations.
 Students may use the services of the Urgent Care Department, Emergency Department, or may seek care from a provider of their choice at their own expense.
-St. Joseph's Hospital / Marshfield Clinic does not provide health insurance for students.
+Marshfield Clinic Health System does not provide health insurance for students.